 Before setting off on your big adventure, it’s important that you inform your children about some things in advance, like culture shock, language differences, and different manners that are culturally acceptable abroad.

-Depending on your job, you might be able to enrol your children in the school you work for at a discounted price.
-Other than English immersion schools, however, the curriculum will be in a second language.
+Depending on your job, you might be able to enroll your children in the school you work for at a discounted price.
+However, the curriculum will be in a second language besides English immersion schools.

 There might be private, international schools that teach in English, or you could also choose to homeschool your kids so they keep up with their peers.